topher-brennan/proc-gen/README.md

 My hope is that when errosion is implemented stabilization will be faster.

+Update: stabilization doesn't seem faster with errosion.
+With a map 296 hexes wide, takes almost ~100,000 steps to stabilize.
+Want a model that allows for 8,000+ feet of errosion in some reasonable timeframe.

 ## High-Level Strategy: Sea-to-River Erosion & Deposition Model

 The goal is to evolve a hex-grid terrain until realistic landforms emerge under the combined influence of: